astropy/SPISEA/README.md

-# PopStar
+# PyPopStar

-PopStar is an python package for generating simple stellar populations from synthetic evolution and atmosphere models.
-Currently, PopStar generates single-age, single-metallicity populations (i.e. star clusters).
+PyPopStar is an python package for generating simple stellar populations from synthetic evolution and atmosphere models.
+Currently, PyPopStar generates single-age, single-metallicity populations (i.e. star clusters).
 It supports different initial mass functions, multiplicity perscriptions, reddening laws, filter functions, atmosphere models, and evolution models.
 It also produces compact object populations using an initial-final mass relation.
 The pacakge is object oriented and is extensible.

-One of PopStar's strengths is the large set of models that are accessible.
+One of PyPopStar's strengths is the large set of models that are accessible.
 In particular, we have created a set of models that "merge" the best-in-class evolution and atmosphere models to cover the full range of masses from 0.08 - 150 Msun at very young ages, including pre-main-sequence evolution.

-Here is a brief list of things that PopStar can simulation built-in:
+Here is a brief list of things that PyPopStar can simulation built-in:

 * make an isochrone for many different filter sets
 * make a star cluster at any age with an unusual IMF
 * make a spectrum of a star cluster in integrated light

-We encourage contributions to PopStar, particular those that add support for star formation histories, new models, higher spectral resolution, etc.
+We encourage contributions to PyPopStar, particular those that add support for star formation histories, new models, higher spectral resolution, etc.

 ## INSTALL (from git)